expanded About us

 We're proud to be the UK's first supermarket bank and we're proud of our heritage.

 Sainsbury's was the first major supermarket to open a bank in the UK in February 1997.

 Sainsbury's took 100 per cent ownership of Sainsbury's Bank in January 2014.

 We offer an award-winning range of financial products with attractive rewards for Sainsbury's shoppers.
-This includes credit cards, savings and loans, as well as mortgages, travel money and car, home, pet, travel and life insurance which we provide online and by telephone.
+This includes credit cards, savings and loans, travel money and car, home, pet, travel and life insurance which we provide online and by telephone.

 We have travel money bureaux at various Sainsbury's supermarkets across the UK and a large ATM estate.